-I picked Before I let go up when I was looking for another book of Marieke Nijkamp and I could not find it on the store.
+I picked this book when I was looking for another book of Marieke Nijkamp and I could not find it on the store.
 I read the blurb, which I rarely do, and got ready to dig into the mystery set in the obscure town near Alaska.
-Let us see how that turn into, alright?
+Let us see how Before I Let Go by Marieke Nijkamp turned into, alright?

 Book Name: Before I let go